dnicolasespinoza/dnicolasespinoza.github.io/_sources/ch3_ContGeoMech.md

 	C_{pp} = \left. \frac{1}{V_p} \frac{\mathrm{d}V_p}{\mathrm{d}P_p} \right|_{S_v,\varepsilon_h}
 ```

-The equation above captures reservoir boundary conditions in which the total vertical stress $S_v$ remains constant (overburden above the reservoir does not change) and there is no change of lateral strain $\varepsilon_h$, a condition also termed as ``uniaxial strain'' deformation.
+The equation above captures reservoir boundary conditions in which the total vertical stress $S_v$ remains constant (overburden above the reservoir does not change) and there is no change of lateral strain $\varepsilon_h$, a condition also termed as "uniaxial strain" deformation.
-Such condition is appropriate in long and thin reservoirs with a compliant caprock (Figure \ref{fig:ReservoirCompaction}).
+Such condition is appropriate in long and thin reservoirs with a compliant caprock ({numref}`fig:ReservoirCompaction`).

 The measurements of $C_{pp}$ are derived from bulk volume measurements.
 Let us assume that the change of pore volume $\mathrm{d}V_p$ is equal to the change of bulk volume $\mathrm{d}V_b$, which means that all bulk deformation is caused by change of porosity.